A-Z parks and nature reserves

 Dunvant Park

-This park offers a range of activities from the bowling green to the children's play area, the park provides a community with a place to meet and play.
+This park offers a range of activities from the bowling green to the children's play area, and provides the community with a place to meet and play.

 Elba Sports Complex